ldtteam/MinecoloniesWiki/source/systems/commands.md

 ---
 # Commands

 These are the in game commands currently available, most require that a user have operator privileges to work, or require that a single player world has cheats enabled.
-If you would like to make use of Permission nodes you require a server API such as SpongeForge along with a permissions system such as LuckPerms

 - [Commands](#commands)
   - [Base Commands](#base-command)